A short note on dynamics and degrees of freedom in $2d$ classical gravity: Quantum two-dimensional gravity

 \section{Quantum two-dimensional gravity}

-In this appendix we make contact between the classical and quantum regimes of gravity for the counting of the degrees of freedom.
+In this appendix, we make contact between the classical and quantum regimes of gravity for the counting of the degrees of freedom.

 The metric becomes dynamical due to quantum effects.
-It is convenient to write the metric in the conformal gauge using the diffeomorphisms
+It is convenient to write the metric in the conformal gauge using the diffeomorphisms:

 where $\phi$ is the Liouville mode and $g_0$ is a fixed background metric.
-Indeed in this gauge the dynamics of the metric and of the matter decouples and both sectors are mixed only through constraints.
-Since the physical metric is left invariant under the transformation
+In this gauge, the dynamics of the metric and the matter decouple and both sectors are mixed only by implementing the constraints and integrating over the moduli parameters of the surface.

+An alternative interpretation is to see \eqref{2dgrav:eq:conformal-gauge} as a parametrization instead of a gauge fixing.
+Indeed, $g_0$ is arbitrary and it is desirable to put all choices on an equal footing by introducing an invariance under diffeomorphisms of $g_{0\mu\nu}$ (background diffeomorphisms).